Grab to list in US via $40 bln merger with Altimeter Growth - WTMJ

 Many SPACs are searching for merger targets, and that “high competition for deals would arguably put a notable company like Grab in a position to negotiate for a better valuation,” Goh said.

-Singapore-based Grab, founded by Tan and co-founder Tan Hooi Ling (no relation) in 2012, began as a ride-hailing company but later expanded into offering other services such as deliveries of groceries and take out meals, digital payments and financial services.
+Grab, founded by Tan and co-founder Hooi Ling Tan (no relation) in 2012, began as a ride-hailing company but later expanded into offering other services such as deliveries of groceries and takeout meals, digital payments and financial services.
+With customers coming for so many different services, Grab calls itself a “superapp.”

+It acquired Uber’s business in Southeast Asia in 2018, and it’s been progressing toward profitability.
+It expects to lose $600 million this year, not including interest payments, taxes and some other items.
+That would be a milder loss than the $800 million it lost last year, not including interest payments, taxes and other items.
+It also expects adjusted net revenue to rise to $2.3 billion this year from $1.6 billion in 2020.

 The company was last valued at over $14 billion after a $1.5 billion cash injection from Japan’s SoftBank in 2019.